·

 The scholar watched her bounce into the back kitchen as he touched his stomach.
 The flavor of the tonic rushed from his stomach to his nasal cavity and he could not help but become dispirited: “I won’t be replenished to death, right?”

 In a flash, a cluster of jade-green Japanese creepers4 drooped from the wall, winding down along the curvatures and transforming into a human form.
-A person wearing green clothing leaped over.
+A figure wearing green clothing bounded over.
 The young boy had bright eyes and bright teeth, speaking childishly: “Lao da!”

 Shao Zi patted the boy who had a steadfast and honest appearance:5 “Pa Pa, remember to have your brothers keep an eye on all the streets in town.
 If a Daoist priest comes, tell me.”